 - The impairment is such that it has a substantial and long-term adverse effect on an individual’s ability to perform normal day-to-day activities

 To recognise someone as ‘disabled’, the child does not need a medical diagnosis.
-The school can be told by the parents or we can surmise this for ourselves.
+The school can be told by the parents and carers or we can surmise this for ourselves.
 Thus, if the school has placed a child/young person on SEN Support, it is very likely that the definition will apply to them.
 It is also likely to apply to young people with medical needs and mental health issues who are not on SEN support.

 Our Values and Vision for SEND

 Our mission statement emphasises the importance of every individual child: